Cozy Peach Kitchen

 Continue slowly stirring the risotto.
 Once the vegetable broth is mostly absorbed, add the next cup.
 Continue this process until you've added 4 and ½ to 5 cups of vegetable broth.

 Step 5.
 Taste the rice occasionally to test the texture.
-Once the rice is at the right consistency (al dente, as with pasta) reduce to low heat and stir in butter, kale, and Parmesan and black pepper to taste.
+Once the rice is at the right consistency (al dente, as with pasta) reduce to low heat and stir in butter, kale, Parmesan, and black pepper to taste.
 Let the kale wilt before serving.

 All in all, this process should take around 30-40 minutes.